 The Taxpayer argued that the Taxpayer did not operate until January, 2004 so that it does not owe the 2003 assessment on the fuel usage.
-The Taxpayer agrees that fuel deliveries were made in the second half of 2003 but argues that there is no proof that the

-Taxpayer is responsible for its taxes and indeed if anyone is liable for that tax it would be which was doing business at the same location as the Taxpayer in 2003.
+The Taxpayer agrees that fuel deliveries were made in the second half of 2003 but argues that there is no proof that the which was doing business at the same location as the Taxpayer in 2003.
 The Taxpayer also argued that it was not IFTA licensed in 2003 and the Division has unclean hands by way of delay in now trying to argue that the Taxpayer owes said tax instead of which is in receivership.